 « Previous Page

-Amniocentesis is a test to look at the fluid (amniotic fluid) that surrounds your
+Amniocentesis is a test to look at the fluid that surrounds your

-baby (fetus).
+baby (fetus) in the uterus.
 Amniotic fluid has cells and other

-done by gently putting a needle through your belly into your
+For this test, a needle is put gently through your belly into your

 Amniocentesis is often done around

-week 16 to see whether a fetus has certain types of birth defects.
+week 16 to see if a fetus has certain types of birth defects.

-Amniocentesis can also tell the sex of your fetus.
+It can also tell the sex of a fetus.

-has cells that have been shed by your developing fetus.
+has cells that have been shed by your growing fetus.
 The cells are checked

 for the number and size of